-In 2012, we have successfully completed our first season as an official tour operator for the 10-week season.
-LA River Expeditions ran a sanctioned program that provided an entertaining and indelible learning experience through boating while transforming perceptions about the Los Angeles River, and creating new possibilities for responsible use.
+In 2012, we successfully completed another season as an official tour operator for that 10-week season.
+LA River Expeditions ran a sanctioned program that provided an entertaining and indelible learning experience through boating (for more than 500 people) while transforming perceptions about the Los Angeles River, and creating new possibilities for responsible use.

 With each journey downriver, we continue to educate participants of all ages, backgrounds and abilities about the history of the river, building environmental stewardship and community leadership, and teaching river safety and paddlesport skills.
 We are sensitive to nature, in terms of keeping a light footprint and cleaning up garbage wherever we go.

 L.A.
 River Expeditions believes that the more people develop a relationship with the river, the more they will play an active role in its protection and revitalization.